Parts of Yellowstone may reopen to tourists on Monday, but flooding has been a disaster for neighboring towns - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Nick Watt, Julia Jones, Sara Smart, Maegan Vazquez, Paradise Afshahar, Claudia Dominguez, Judson Jones and Rachel Ramirez contributed to this report.
+CNN’s Sam Fossum, Judson Jones, Nick Watt, Chris Boyette, Julia Jones, Sara Smart, Maegan Vazquez, Paradise Afshar and Rachel Ramirez contributed to this report.

 Comments

-Note: Correction: A previous version of this story misspelled Kari Huesing’s first name and incorrectly identified her position at the Yellowstone Gateway Inn.
-Huesing is the office manager.